-The programme is administered by the ICR and Imperial College London and fellowships are awarded through competitive application.

-Applicants from a range of specialties are invited to apply, including oncology, paediatrics, radiology, surgery, anaesthesia, pathology and haematology.
+The programme is administered by the ICR and Imperial College London, and fellowships are awarded through a competitive process.
+Applicants from a range of specialties are invited to apply.

 Throughout the application process, applicants should demonstrate ownership of their project and ambition to pursue a clinical academic career.